-- (1) Processors shall not accept the transfer of usable marijuana that is not sampled and tested in accordance with these rules. - (2) Processors shall test every process lot of cannabinoid concentrate or extract for use by a patient, including marijuana received directly from a medical marijuana patient being processed into a concentrate for a fee pursuant to Title 63 O.S. § 423(C), or a fee prior to selling or transferring the cannabinoid concentrate or extract for the following: - (A) THC and CBD concentration; - (B) Water activity and moisture content; - (C) Residual pesticides; - (D) Heavy metals; - (E) Mycotoxins; - (F) Microbiological impurities, including: - (i) If inhalable marijuana-derived product: Aspergilus fumigatus, Aspergilus flavus, Aspergilus niger, Aspergilus terreus, Escherichia coli and Salmonella spp.; or - (ii) If not an inhalable marijuana-derived product: Escherichia coli and Salmonella spp. - (G) Foreign materials; and - (H) Residual solvents and processing chemicals unless: - (i) Only a mechanical extraction process is used by the processor to separate cannabinoids from the marijuana; or - (ii) Only water, animal fat or vegetable oil is used by the processor as a solvent to separate the cannabinoids from the marijuana. - (c) Audit and random testing.
+(1) Processors shall not accept the transfer of usable marijuana that is not sampled and tested in accordance with these rules.

+- (2) Processors shall test every process lot of cannabinoid concentrate or extract for use by a patient, including marijuana received directly from a medical marijuana patient being processed into a concentrate for a fee pursuant to Title 63 O.S. § 423(C), or a fee prior to selling or transferring the cannabinoid concentrate or extract for the following:

+- (A) THC and CBD concentration;

+- (B) Water activity and moisture content;

+- (C) Residual pesticides;

+- (D) Heavy metals;

+- (E) Mycotoxins;

+- (F) Microbiological impurities;

+- (G) Foreign materials; and

+- (H) Residual solvents and processing chemicals unless:

+- (i) Only a mechanical extraction process is used by the processor to separate cannabinoids from the marijuana; or

+- (ii) Only water, animal fat or vegetable oil is used by the processor as a solvent to separate the cannabinoids from the marijuana.

+- (c) Audit and random testing.
 The Department may require a grower or processor to submit samples identified by the Department to a laboratory of the grower's or processor's choosing to be tested in order to determine whether the licensee is in compliance with these rules, and may require additional testing that is not required by these rules.

 310:681-8-3.
-Standards for Testing.
+Standards for testing